Controllable Graph Generation with Diffusion Models via Inference-Time Tree Search Guidance: Methodology

 \subsection{Dual-Space Denoising}

-While macro-step expansion enables TreeDiff to explore diffusion trajectories efficiently, it leaves open a key question for MCTS: \emph{in which representation should Selection and Expansion operate?} Each node in the search tree corresponds to a partially denoised graph, which can be expressed either in the continuous latent space or in the discrete graph space.
-Choosing either space alone introduces a fundamental trade-off.
-Operating purely in the latent space provides smooth, differentiable transitions suitable for selection policies such as UCB~\citep{auer2002finite} or PUCT~\citep{silver2016mastering}, but decoded trajectories often drift into invalid graphs, undermining reliable value estimation.
-Conversely, expanding and evaluating directly in the discrete graph space preserves structural validity and enables domain-specific scoring (e.g., chemical properties), but leads to combinatorial branching and discontinuous transitions, making selection noisy and unstable.
-This mismatch between continuous exploration and discrete evaluation disrupts MCTS’s ability to balance exploitation and exploration across the denoising trajectory.
-To bridge this gap, TreeDiff introduces a \emph{dual-space denoising} mechanism that couples continuous latent diffusion with lightweight discrete correction in graph space.
+Macro-step expansion enables efficient exploration but raises a key question for MCTS: \emph{which representation should be used for selection and expansion?} Each node can be represented in either latent or graph space, yet both have limitations.
+Latent-space search provides smooth transitions for UCB~\citep{auer2002finite} or PUCT~\citep{silver2016mastering}, but decoded trajectories may become invalid.
+Graph-space search preserves structural validity and enables property evaluation, but introduces combinatorial branching and discontinuous transitions, leading to unstable selection.
+This mismatch hinders effective long-horizon planning.
+To address it, TreeDiff adopts \emph{dual-space denoising}, coupling continuous latent diffusion with lightweight graph-space correction.